dmz44/Robotics_Assignment_5/README.md

 One strength of current LLMs is their ability to be “programmed” through natural language instructions.
 This process is called prompt design or prompt engineering.
 However, prompt design is more of an art than a science, and there is no fixed way to get the best result for every scenario.

 Nevertheless, after years of experience dealing with LLMs, certain sets of guidelines emerged from the know-how of the practitioners.
-The following guideline discusses how to get consistent machine-readable outputs for CSS tasks.
-While authors did not intend to use these techniques for robotics tasks, they are still relevant today.
+The above paper discusses how to get consistent machine-readable outputs for CSS tasks.
+While authors did not intend to use these techniques for robotics tasks, the techniques presented are still relevant today.

 **[Recommended Reading]  Large Language Models are Zero-Shot Reasoners.**